SebYeates/Project-01/readme.md

 ![screenshot - Start Board](https://user-images.githubusercontent.com/44299893/51029692-f4510300-158e-11e9-85db-358a0d1a1bed.png)

 2. Once the game begins.
-The Small gameboard gets a green border where the next move "O" can be placed.
+The Small game board gets a green border where the next move "O" can be placed.
 Depending on Who's go it is the Rules box updates.
+The placement of "O" will decide which small board "X" will play next.

 ![screenshot - Next play ](https://user-images.githubusercontent.com/44299893/51029780-34b08100-158f-11e9-8af3-5f2ef5c65de7.png)

-3. When a player takes a small gameboard the result turns the border color either blue or red depending on the player.
+3. When a player wins a small gameboard the result turns the border color either blue or red depending on the player and adds the class taken so it can't be played again.

 ![screenshot - Small Board Win](https://user-images.githubusercontent.com/44299893/51029873-8b1dbf80-158f-11e9-9759-0c36fb6566ad.png)

-4. If the player selects a small board that has already been taken the next player can place their turn anywhere, within a green box like the first move of the game.
+4. If the player selects a small board that has already been won the next player can place their turn anywhere, within a green box like the first move of the game.

 ![screenshot - Place anywhere ](https://user-images.githubusercontent.com/44299893/51029924-b30d2300-158f-11e9-9e03-dff1cff8a81e.png)